lowRISC/sonata-software/doc/getting-started.md

 ```

 For more in-depth instructions, follow the guide on [the zero to nix site](https://zero-to-nix.com/start/install).

-*If you've downloaded Nix through another method, make sure the experimental features ["flakes"](https://nixos.wiki/wiki/Flakes) and ["nix-command"](https://nixos.wiki/wiki/Nix_command) are enabled.*
+To use Nix from the terminal you need to open up a new terminal for it to be added to your path.

-*To use Nix from the terminal you'll need to open up a new terminal for it to be added to your path.*
+* ℹ️ If you've downloaded Nix through another method, make sure the experimental features ["flakes"](https://nixos.wiki/wiki/Flakes) and ["nix-command"](https://nixos.wiki/wiki/Nix_command) are enabled.*

-### Setup Cache
+### Setup Nix cache

-To make use of the lowRISC Nix cache, so you don't have to rebuild binaries yourself, you'll need to make sure you're a trusted user.
+To make use of the lowRISC Nix cache, so you don't have to rebuild binaries yourself, you need to mark yourself as a trusted user.
-To do this, you will need to add your user to the trusted users in `/etc/nix/nix.conf`, e.g. `trusted-users = root username`.
+To do this, you add your username to the trusted users in `/etc/nix/nix.conf`, e.g. `trusted-users = root username`.
 *You can also add all users from a certain group instead of a single user by using an `@` symbol before the group name, e.g. `@sudo` or `@wheel`.*

 > ℹ️ For Ubuntu users (including WSL users), this means adding this line to the `/etc/nix/nix.conf`: